BrownieO/Conlang-notes/Vocabulary/Math/numbers.md

 - Each digit needs a power of ten suffix.
 - Each digit is separated by a space.

+Example: 2024 = kuar chostek chosmiri

 ## Suffixes
-Suffixes go in the last digit.
+Suffixes go in the rightmost digit.
 - Cardinal numbers have no suffix
-- The ordinal suffix is yem or esim.
+- The ordinal suffix is "yem" or esim.
-- The fractional suffix is ake First, write the nominator and denominator.
-Then, suffix.
+- The fractional suffix is "ake".
+First, write the nominator and denominator.
+Then, append the suffix.